 Now, before you take to the streets with picket signs demonizing NAS, realize that the approach is not all smoke and mirrors.
 Just as a hammer can be used to build a house or commit a violent crime, NAS can be used as a tool for the creation of a whisky that is better than the numeric sum of its parts.
 Two shining examples of this are Aberlour a’bunadh and Ardbeg Corryvreckan.
 These are both outstanding distilleries and prove that you can make a better whisky by carefully combining the vibrancy and potency of young whisky with the mellowing concentrated sophistication of old whisky.
 The a’bunadh is a better sherry bomb for that vein of bright fresh red fruit running through it, just as the Corryvreckan is better for the tart, youthful peat that balances the settled, round, mature Ardbeg.
 One cannot claim that either of these is an attempt to stretch stocks because they are both bottled at (or near) cask strength.
 If these companies were just looking at the bottom line and cutting corners, they could have easily released 50% more cases by bottling at the minimum of 40% ABV and keeping the Gaelic name (and probably the price).

 Here’s the problem: The advent and proliferation of NAS, while not inherently an evil thing, removes information that was previously available for customers to make informed choices.
 Because of NAS, it is now somewhat harder to pick a bottle, untasted, from a shelf and have a reasonable expectation of the quality of its contents based on the label.
-Without an age statement to go by, you might pick up a gem like a’bunadh or Corryvreckan, or you might end up with a dud like Talisker Storm.
+Without an age statement to go by, you might pick up a gem like a’bunadh or Corryvreckan, or you might end up with a dud like Talisker Storm, which has dropped in price 50% in the 6 years since its release.
 NAS forces customers to either become better informed or to take a higher risk at the register.
 A downside, no doubt, but a historically unavoidable consequence of the burgeoning popularity of our favorite spirit.